 [Read about the environment where I developed and honed my street smarts here.]

-There are several places in the real world where you need to be aware of how people think, behave, and scheme to pass you up, put your down, or take what you’ve learned.
+There are several places in the real world where you need to be aware of how people think, behave, and scheme to pass you up, put you down, or rob you outright.

 7 ways to be more street smart